 The average cost of insurance for the Dodge Challenger is a little over $1,000 per year.
 Of course, that is just an estimate as there are many different factors that will affect your specific rate.
-Comparing Dodge Challenge auto insurance quotes online will tell you exactly how much the cost of car insurance for the Dodge Challenger is.
+Comparing Dodge Challenger auto insurance quotes online will tell you exactly how much the cost of car insurance for the Dodge Challenger is.

 Enter your ZIP above to start with a FREE personalized car insurance rate comparison now!